oat-sa/extension-tao-item/views/js/scoring/README.md

     };

-                                        //scorer is a factory that creates a chainable instance. itemRunner('qti', itemData)         //qti is the name of the provider registered previously
+                                        //scorer is a factory that creates a chainable instance. scorer('qti')                       //qti is the name of the provider registered previously

 		.on('error', function(err){
 			//gracefull error handling
         })

         .on('outcome', function(outcome){       //we've got some outcome

-        })
+            //outcome contains the SCORE and other outcome variables })

-        .process(responses, processing);    //let's start });
+        .process(responses, processing);        //let's start scoring });
 ```